A fruitful garden at Stoneywell

 Since the National Trust acquired Stoneywell in late 2012, the walled garden has been a hive of activity, restoring it to a working garden.
 In April 2013 the first plot was dug in preparation for its use as a holding area for cleansed plants - a reflection of the extensive works that were being done by a growing team of volunteers across the wider four acres of garden.
 Today, alongside Stoneywell's herbaceous collection you can find several varieties of soft fruit, an abundance of rhubarb and a feast of potatoes, beetroot, carrots and radishes.

 Around 1902 orchard trees were planted between the stables and the grass drive to a plan provided by Ernest Gimson, Stoneywell's architect and Sydney's younger brother.
-By 1950 all had died with the exceptionof a cox and crab apple tree, which too were gone a decade later.
+By 1950 all had died with the exception of a cox and crab apple tree, which too were gone a decade later.
 However, during the Second World War a second, smaller vegetable garden was added alongside the tennis court.
-This was converted into an orchard in 1950 for six apple trees - a mixutre of Newton Wonder, Bramley and Worcester Permain - and a solitary plum tree.
+This was converted into an orchard in 1950 for six apple trees - a mixture of Newton Wonder, Bramley and Worcester Pearmain - and a solitary plum tree.

 Reaping the rewards

 Today much of the fruit and vegetables grown in Stoneywell's gardens are enjoyed by visitors and the property team alike.
 The birds still get their fair share - particularly of bilberries, as the purple marks on the benches bear testimony to!
-The property is fortunate enough to have a recipe book by Mrs Woolley - Stoneywell's former housekeeper - and will soon be recreating some of her recipes using produce from the garden.
-In the meantime, much of the harvest is made available in the stables, for visitors to take a taste of Stoneywell home with them.
+Much of the harvest is made available in the stables, for visitors to take a taste of Stoneywell home with them.